Speaking of HealthCarpal tunnel syndrome: Why go to occupational therapy?August 22, 2017

-Dr. Thompson recommended the couple start with a hormone medication, to increase the number of eggs released each month.
-After a few months of taking the medication without having any success, she recommended an intrauterine insemination (IUI), a fertility treatment that involves placing sperm into the woman’s uterus by injection to facilitate fertilization.
+It was recommended Whipple start with a hormone medication to increase the number of eggs released each month.
+After a few months of taking the medication without having any success, intrauterine insemination (IUI) was suggested, which is a fertility treatment that involves placing sperm into the woman’s uterus by injection to facilitate fertilization.
 “The IUI option seemed like a logical next step for us.
-The cost of the treatment was very reasonable and I loved receiving the treatment right here in Red Wing without having to travel,” says Whipple.
+The cost of the treatment was very reasonable, and I loved receiving the treatment right here in Red Wing without having to travel,” says Whipple.

 With IUI, timing is everything.
 The injection must be done on the day ovulation starts.
-Whipple’s employer was very supportive and flexible in working with her schedule knowing she may have to leave work at any given time to go in for an injection.
+Whipple’s employer was supportive and flexible in working with her schedule knowing she may have to leave work at any given time to go in for an injection.
 When the day arrived for her first injection, she called to make a same-day appointment.
-Dr. Thompson was delivering a baby at the time and would not be available to do the procedure.
-Knowing the importance of getting Whipple scheduled as soon as possible, the scheduler arranged for Kathryn Gruenwald, M.D., an obstetrician/gynecologist in Red Wing, to perform the procedure.
-Thirty minutes later Whipple was able to return to work.
+Thirty minutes after the procedure, Whipple was able to return to work.
 She would have to wait another month to see if the injection worked.

-Before taking a pregnancy test one month later, Whipple recalled the initial conversation with Dr. Thompson about no guarantees.
+Before taking a pregnancy test one month later, Whipple recalled the initial conversation about no guarantees.
 Not wanting to get her hopes up, she didn’t expect to see a positive result from the home pregnancy test.
-To be sure, she took the pregnancy test five different times, each one indicating she was indeed pregnant.
+To be sure, she took the pregnancy test five different times, each one indicating she was, indeed, pregnant.
 “I really couldn’t believe it,” says Whipple.
 “After trying for so long, it’s just hard to even imagine that it’s really happening — I was pregnant.”

 In the months that followed, Whipple had regularly scheduled prenatal appointments, learning about the baby’s growth and what to expect when it was time for the baby to be delivered.
-During her appointment on December 23, 2015 with Jana Brand, a certified nurse practitioner in Red Wing, Whipple’s blood pressure was quite high.
-Brand sent Whipple to the hospital to be monitored by Dr. Gruenwald.
+During her appointment in December 2015 with Jana Brand, a certified nurse practitioner in Red Wing, Whipple’s blood pressure was quite high.
+Brand sent Whipple to the hospital to be monitored by Dr. Kathryn Gruenwald, M.D..
 After being closely monitored, it was determined that although Whipple’s blood pressure was higher than normal, her numbers weren’t high enough to be considered a risk factor to her or to her unborn baby, and she was released from the hospital.

-During her next regular scheduled OB appointment with Dr. Thompson, the decision was made to induce labor on January 4, 2016, putting Whipple at 37 weeks, to reduce further complications of gestational hypertension.
+During her next regular scheduled OB appointment, the decision was made to induce labor on Jan.
+4, 2016, putting Whipple at 37 weeks, to reduce further complications of gestational hypertension.
 The next day, Whipple woke up with an excruciating headache.
 She returned to the hospital and discovered her blood pressure was exceptionally elevated.
-She was diagnosed with preeclampsia, a serious complication characterized by high blood pressure and signs of damage to another organ system.
-Emily Linklater, D.O., an obstetrician/gynecologist in Red Wing, had Whipple transported by ambulance to Mayo Clinic Hospital - Methodist Campus in Rochester.
-“Nicole developed preeclampsia at an early gestational age and needed specialized neonatal care.
-In these cases, we partner with Rochester to provide the appropriate level of care,” says Thompson.
+She was diagnosed with pre-eclampsia, a serious complication characterized by high blood pressure and signs of damage to another organ system.
+Whipple was transported by ambulance to Mayo Clinic Hospital, Methodist Campus in Rochester, Minnesota.
+For specialized neonatal care, Mayo Clinic Health System locations can partner with Rochester to provide the appropriate level of care.